RenegadeMinds/helloworld/Compiling libxayagame.md

 Wait for everything to install, then close and reopen MSYS2.

-Similar to how you copied the code block above exactly and with no blank lines at the end, copy the following code block.
+Similar to how you copied the code block above exactly and without the comment lines and with no blank lines at the end, copy the following code block.

 	/***********************/
 	./install_xaya_2.sh <<!